Path-integral Monte Carlo estimator for the dipole polarizability of quantum plasma: Abstract

 \section{Abstract}

 We present a path-integral Monte Carlo estimator for calculating the dipole polarizability of interacting Coulomb plasma in the long-wavelength limit, i.e., the optical region.
-We present comprehensive details and method validation studies for our approach based on dipole imaginary-time autocorrelation functions.
+We present comprehensive details and method validation studies for our approach based on both collective and one-particle dipole autocorrelation functions in the imaginary time.
 The simulation of thermal equilibrium in imaginary time has exact Coulomb interactions and Boltzmann quantum statistics.
-For reference, we use the Drude model as the long-wavelength limit of the Lindhard response, presenting its analytical continuation into the imaginary time and Matsubara series.
-We demonstrate great agreement within $1\%$ between PIMC and the reference model, indicating negligible numerical biases and physical many-body effects in metallic densities.
-The approach is amenable to nonlinear optical response, quantum confinements, dispersion forces, and to inform applications such as plasmonics and epsilon-near-zero materials.
+For reference, we use analytically continued Drude model as the long-wavelength limit of the Lindhard response.
+Our collective response shows perfect match to the analytical reference.
+The one-particle response is used in systematic studies of physical and numerical parameters, and to discuss the phenomenological Drude scattering model.